k0t9i/TaskManager/README.md

     |-- Users
     `-- bootstrap.php // Common for all nodes
 ```
-After starting a docker containers, local directories are mapped in the same way for all containers, for example for projects:
+After starting docker containers, local directories are mapped in the same way for all containers, for example for projects:
 - ./app/symfony:/var/www/symfony
 - ./logs/supervisor/projects:/var/log/supervisor
 - ./app/config/shared:/var/www/config/shared